Last updated: March 20, 2023

-Also note that this is an unsealed road, but it has been quite well maintained.
-A 4WD vehicle isn’t necessary at all, but it’s still recommended to drive carefully, especially after a period of rainfall.
+Also note that Victoria Falls Rd is unsealed, but it is in good condition.
+A 4WD vehicle certainly isn’t required, but it’s recommended to drive carefully, especially after a period of rainfall.

-Follow this unsealed road for about 5km until you reach a small car park with a few picnic tables.
-The start of the Victoria Falls Track is at the eastern end of the car park.
+After about 5 km on this road, you will arrive at a small car park and a picnic area.
+The start of the track is at the eastern end of the car park (see map).

 Victoria Falls Lookout

-As you can hear the sounds of the waterfall and cascades getting stronger, the track eventually meets an intersection where things may get a bit confusing.
+As the sounds of the waterfall and cascades get louder, the track eventually arrives at a junction where things may get a bit confusing.

-The sign at the intersection says Burra Korain Flat going left, and Cascades going right.
-It doesn’t actually mention Victoria Falls, for which you will need to turn left.
+The sign at the junction says Burra Korain Flat to the left, and Cascades to the right.
+It doesn’t actually mention Victoria Falls, but the path to the left will get you there.

-Because the sign doesn’t mention the waterfall, many visitors believe that the cascades is the actual waterfall and therefore miss out on visiting Victoria Falls.
+Because the sign doesn’t mention the waterfall, you might even think that the cascades are the actual waterfall, and potentially miss out on visiting Victoria Falls altogether.

-For the best experience, it’s recommended to first visit the cascades which are only a short walk away from the sign, turning right.
+For the best experience, visiting the cascades first is recommended, which is only a short walk away from that sign, turning right.

 With a bit of rock scrambling, it’s possible to get very close to the cascades.
-On a warm day, you may even be able to dip your feet into the water at the bottom of the waterfall.
+On a warm day, feel free to dip your feet into the pool’s water at the base of the cascades.

 It’s a very pretty sight, especially with the rocks, cliff walls and large trees surrounding the cascades.

-The path to Burra Korain Flat extends along the Grose River and ultimately leads to the Blue Gum Forest, which connects with Perrys Lookdown and Lockleys Pylon!
+The path to Burra Korain Flat extends along the Grose River and ultimately leads to the Blue Gum Forest, which in turn connects with Perrys Lookdown and Lockleys Pylon.

-The top of the waterfall can be reached via a short side track close to the intersection, and offers nice views of the creek flowing further down into the valley.
+What’s great is that you can visit both the top and bottom of this amazing waterfall.
+The top of the waterfall can be reached via a short side track (signposted), and offers nice views of the creek flowing through the forest.

-To get to the bottom of the falls, head back to the main path along the creek and continue on until you see the waterfall.
+To get to the bottom of the falls, continue on the main path along the creek and keep walking until you see the waterfall appearing.